Back To Index

 Left Ex Station Nameboard Posts.
 On the Up platform.
 Right: Station buildings, north end of Stn platform.

 Left: Southwards alog the Down platform.
 Right: The Up Platform.

 The Down platform with the station building in the middle.
 See below.

 1959 North end of the station, looking soutwards.
 A Fish train for Peterhead waits for the signal on the Down platform.
 In the

 background is the bridge over the main road, that has been demolished.
-The points going off to the right of the main line goes
+The points going off in front of the loco goes into the

-From south end of the station, shoing the Goods Sidings on the right.
+From south end of the station, showing the Goods Sidings on the right.
 There may have been two signal boxes here

 or it may be the old box on the left was the original one and had not yet been demolished.
 GNSRS Photo).

 From the same spot.
 Left, fencing at where the Goods Yard was.
 Right: The Up Platform.